pachyderm/pachyderm/BAZEL.md

 # Bazel

 You may have noticed some `BUILD.bazel` files throughout the repository.
-We are in the process of building everything here with [Bazel](https://bazel.build/), so that day 1 setup is simplified, and so that test tooling can be shared between languages.
+We are in the process of building everything here with [Bazel](https://bazel.build/), so that day 1 setup is simplified and so that test tooling can be shared between languages.
+We also want to cache tests so that editing README.md doesn't involve running all of our Go tests.

-Right now, only proto generation requires Bazel.
-In the future, everything will be possible to work on with normal Go tools, but it will also be possible to use Bazel.
-It is likely that most Pachyderm-specific development tasks, like deploying a dev environment and syncing your code changes to it, will require Bazel.
-We'll probably also use it for CI, because of the test result caching.
-But, because people depend on `github.com/pachyderm/pachyderm/v2` with "go get", we can never fully convert to only using Bazel as the build system.
-Rather, we will use both Bazel and go.mod for the foreseeable future.
-Hence, we check in all of our generated code.
+Currently, Bazel is only for environment setup, `make proto`, and Go tests that don't require Kubernetes.
+Because people depend on installing `github.com/pachyderm/pachyderm/v2` with "go get", we can never fully convert to only using Bazel as the build system.
+Rather, we will use both Bazel and `go.mod` for the foreseeable future.
+Hence, we check in all of our generated code, and you can use `go test` for everything if you hate Bazel for some reason.

-Additionally, the relase process will also use `goreleaser` for a short while.

-TL;DR: Bazel is strictly an overlay unless you actively work on this codebase day-to-day.

 ## Setup